adammbaker/ristra/README.md

 Volunteers who choose Food as a capacity are willing to contact local restaurants to see if they wish to provide food, to collect any donated food items, cook foods that need to be cooked, and help in general in the kitchen at the Location.
 Oftentimes these Families have been traveling for a long time without access to adequate food or water, even in government detention.

 *Spanish level desired: minimal*

+### Hotel Runner
+A hotel runner works with coordinators inside the hotel to be with travelers, for meals, stuff for kids.

+*Spanish level desired: moderate*

 ### Intake
 Volunteers who choose Intake as a capacity are willing to be personal guides to Families as they are processed from the Intake Bus to their housing at the Location and to connecting them to transportation options to get them to their destination.